Renusmiley/Renusmiley/README.md

 -  I’m currently focusing on my aim
 -  I’m currently learning Data science.
--  I have 3.5 years of expereince on Software Manual Tester.
+-  I have 3.5 years of experience in Software Manual Tester.